The Life of a Digital Nomad

 31. Express gratitude

 Gratitude has been found to increase happiness and reduce stress creating a more positive mindset.
 People often get caught up on what didn’t go well in their day even if the majority of what happened was positive.
-A good habit to start is to think through your day and note everything that was great – from the straight-forward commute to work, a smile from a stranger, the delicious food you had for lunch or a text from your friend.
+A good habit to start is to think through your day and note everything great – from the straightforward commute to work, a smile from a stranger, the delicious food you had for lunch, or a text from your friend.

 32. Sit and stand up straight